Photosynthesis is the biochemical reaction through which all green plants, including trees, make their food to live and grow.

 The oxygen made from photosynthesis is released back into the atmosphere via the leaf stomata, becoming a critical component of the air we breathe.

-The glucose made during photosynthesis is used by the tree for energy to live (respiration) and also for growth and repair.
-It is transported via the phloem cells to growing shoots where the sugar molecules provide the basic building blocks to make cellulose and lignin; the main ingredients of wood.
+The glucose made during photosynthesis is used by the tree for respiration, providing the tree with energy to live and also for growth and repair.
+It is transported via the phloem cells to growing shoots, where the sugar molecules provide the basic building blocks to make cellulose and lignin, the main ingredients of wood.